sys41x4/writeup/_posts/Writeups/HTB/2021-03-21-usb-ripper-htb.md

 ### ASSUMPTION

-1. As `syslog` file logs the information about devices that are pluged in the machine then it might also log the **serial number** of unauthorized devices.
+1. As `syslog` file logs the information about devices that are pluged in the machine<br>
+then it might also log the **serial number** of unauthorized devices.

-2. If the authorized serial numbers are listed in `auth.json` file, then we can easily compare the **serial numbers**  from `syslog` file with `auth.json` file and identify the serial of un-recognized device.
+2. If the authorized serial numbers are listed in `auth.json` file,<br>
+then we can easily compare the **serial numbers**  from `syslog` file<br>
+with `auth.json` file and identify the serial of un-recognized device.<br>

 ### SCRIPTING

-As I am not aware of any inbuilt scripts or softwares for analyzing about these `log` files, I started to write my own code in python3.
+As I am not aware of any inbuilt scripts or softwares for analyzing about these `log` files,<br>
+I started to write my own code in python3.

 The Code that is used to solve this challenge is: